Josh Duggar, "19 Kids and Counting" star, facing child pornography charges in Arkansas

 The news comes just days after Duggar, 33, and his wife Anna Duggar, announced they are expecting their seventh child.

-According to court documents, in May 2019, Duggar allegedly used the internet to download child sexual abuse material, some of which depicts the abuse of children under the age of 12.
+According to court documents, in May 2019, Duggar allegedly used the internet to download child pornography, some of which depicts the sexual abuse of children under the age of 12.
 He is charged with receiving and possessing child pornography.

 He faces up to 20 years in prison and fines up to $250,000 on each count, if convicted.

-Duggar's case is being prosecuted as part of Project Safe Childhood.
-The nationwide initiative was launched by the Justice Department in 2006 to combat the growing epidemic of child sexual exploitation and abuse.
+Duggar's case is being prosecuted as part of Project Safe Childhood, a Justice Department initiative that combats the growing epidemic of child sexual exploitation and abuse.

 In 2015, In Touch magazine published a 2006 police report that claimed Duggar sexually molested five girls as far back as 2002.
 The incidents were not reported to police until 2006 and authorities could not pursue charges because the statute of limitations had passed.